alexmilowski/data-science/assignments/organizing-tweets/README.md

   1. Draw a UML ER diagram how you would model your information extracted from the raw tweet data.
   2. For each database category of Key/Value, NoSQL, and Relational, decribe a systems architecture that contains:
-     1. Your implementation model of how data is actuall organized (e.g. a schema, collection structure, etc.).
+     1. Your implementation model of how data is actually organized (e.g. a schema, collection structure, etc.).
-     2. Describes the process necessary to store the information into your implementation model.
+     2. The process necessary to store the information into your implementation model.
-     3. Use pseudo-code / procedures to describe how you would answer each of the questions.
+     3. Pseudo-code / procedures that describe how you would answer each of the questions.
   3. For just one of the database categories, implement your architecture.

 ## What to turn in ##

 1. Your UML ER diagram.
 2. A document for each of the database categories for task #2.